Mason Wells Newsletter 2018 – Volume 1

 Since joining Mason Wells in 2006, Mr. Radtke has played a vital role in driving value creation in a number of Mason Wells portfolio companies.
 Mr. Radtke led the 2017 investment of L.B.
 White Company, LLC, a manufacturer of branded forced-air, radiant and variable rate heating equipment and parts for the global swine, poultry, and construction markets.
 In addition to L.B.
 White, Mr. Radtke is also a member of the Board of Directors of AWT Labels & Packaging and Nelipak Healthcare Packaging.

 Chris Pummill was promoted to Director.
-Mr. Pummill, who joined Mason Wells in 2011, has served in the roles of Associate and most recently serving in the position as Vice President.
-As a Director of Mason Wells Buyout Funds, Mr. Pummill is primarily responsible for supporting the funds' investment activities.
+Mr. Pummill, who joined Mason Wells in 2011, has served in the roles of Associate and most recently Vice President.
+As a Director of Mason Wells Buyout Funds, Mr. Pummill is primarily responsible for supporting the funds’ investment activities.
 In this capacity, he is responsible for initiating investment opportunities, conducting due diligence, negotiating debt financings, serving on the Board of Directors of portfolio companies, and working with portfolio company management teams.

 Mr. Pummill serves on the Board of Directors of AWT Labels & Packaging and Pacon Corporation.
 He is also the Treasurer and a Director of The First Tee of Southeast Wisconsin.